 You can easily figure out how much you spent on different categories with an hour or two of calculations each month.
 This allows you to also reap the benefits of credit cards.
-For example, the Discover It Card offers great rewards (5% off rotating categories throughout the year) and has no annual fee.
+For example, the many credit cards offer great rewards (5% off rotating categories throughout the year) and has no annual fee.

 The other thing to keep in mind is that your credit card statement could have mistakes, so you need to be able to determine whether it is accurate based on your memory.
 If you have a horrible memory, this probably isn’t the method for you without some extra measure to double check the accuracy of your statement.